Michael Brady (baseball): Oakland Athletics

 Brady signed a minor league contract with the Oakland Athletics for 2017 that included an invitation to Spring Training.
 He was assigned to the Triple-A Nashville Sounds where he had a 3–1 record with 42 strikeouts and a 3.67 ERA through June 11.

 He was called up by the Oakland Athletics on June 17 to work as a long-reliever out of the bullpen.
 He made his major league debut on June 20 pitching one inning of relief against the Houston Astros.
 He was outrighted to Triple-A on November 5, 2017, and then elected to become a free agent.

 Milwaukee Brewers

 On November 27, 2017, Brady signed a minor league contract with the Milwaukee Brewers.
-He elected free agency on November 2, 2018.
+In 33 appearances for the Triple–A Colorado Springs Sky Sox, he struggled to a 6.91 ERA with 46 strikeouts across 54 2/3 innings pitched.
+Brady elected free agency following the season on November 2, 2018.